 Enter the details for system user, then click the "Forward" button.

 Adjust the Date and Time settings if necessary, and click the "Forward" Button.

 Accept the default setting on the Kdump screen by clicking the "Finish" button.

 Next, you are presented with the login screen.
 Log in by clicking on the user on the login screen.

 Once logged in, you are ready to use the desktop.

-To turn off the firewall do the following.
+To turn off the firewall do the following as the "root" user.

 - Open the "Firewall Configuration" dialog (System > Administration > Firewall).